rpush/rpush-plugin-statsd/README.md

 # Rpush::Plugin::Statsd

-A plugin that instruments Rpush using the Relfection API and sends stats to StatsD.
+A plugin that instruments Rpush and sends metrics to StatsD.

 ## Installation